rdegraaf/Murderhoboz/Geography/thule.md

 as a result.

+TKTK: city of Wilard, arms industry

-Inspiration: Roman empire (1st-2nd centuries), northern France in the late middle ages
+Inspiration: Roman empire (principate), northern France in the late middle ages